-This committee assists the board in fulfilling its oversight responsibilities in the areas related to the financial reporting process and the systems of financial control.
-The Audit Committee also acts as a separately designated standing audit committee established in accordance with the Exchange Act.
-The committee's duties include selecting the company's independent auditors, who are accountable to and meet privately with this committee on a regular basis; reviewing the scope of the audit to be conducted by the independent auditors, as well as the results of their audit; overseeing our financial reporting activities, and the accounting standards and principles followed; discussing with management the company's risk assessment and risk management practices, including risk relating to the company's financial statements, financial reporting processes and the guidelines, policies and processes for monitoring and managing these risks; approving audit and non-audit services provided to the company by the independent auditors; and reviewing the organization, scope and independence of our internal audit function and our disclosure and internal controls.
-This committee also conducts ongoing reviews of potential related party transactions, including the review and approval of "related party transactions" as defined under SEC rules.
+- assist the board in fulfilling its oversight responsibilities related to the financial reporting process and the systems of financial control, - act as a separately designated standing audit committee established in accordance with the Exchange Act, - · select the company's independent auditors, who are accountable to and meet privately with this committee on a regular basis, - review the scope of the audit to be conducted by the independent auditors and the results of their audit, - oversee our financial reporting activities and that the accounting standards and principles are followed, - discuss with management the company's risk assessment and risk management practices, including risk relating to the company's financial statements, financial reporting processes and the guidelines, policies and processes for monitoring and managing such risks, - approve audit and non-audit services provided to the company by the independent auditors, - · review the organization, scope and independence of our internal audit function and our disclosure and internal controls and - conduct ongoing reviews of potential related party transactions, including the review and approval of "related party transactions" as defined under SEC rules.

-Members of the Audit Committee are B. A. Klein (Chairman), V. J. Reich and J. A. Uribe.
-This committee held ten meetings during 2016 and has furnished the report appearing on page 60.
+Members of the Audit Committee are V. J. Reich (Chairman), P. Hanrahan and J. A. Uribe.
+This committee held ten meetings during 2017 and has furnished the report appearing on page 64.